carloscdante/kameleon/docs/README.md

 ``yarn global add kameleon-tools``

+### Check your version

+Check if your version is the latest one with the kameleon-cli.

+`kameleon -version`

 ## Specification

 A quick start guide on how to write kameleon tests/general usage is specified in [the docs]().